vonpetersenn/Pleco-to-Anki/README.md

 # Pleco-to-Anki

-An AddOn for the Anki flashcard app to import bookmark files from the chinese dictionary app Pleco.
+An AddOn for the [Anki](https://apps.ankiweb.net/) flashcard app to import bookmark files from the chinese dictionary app [Pleco](Pleco.com).

+Anki and Pleco are great tools for learning Chinese.
+However, they do not work very well together.
+Pleco is a great tool to look up new words and save them for later reference.
+Anki is a great tool to practice and review vocabulary.
+The problem this project solves is the tedious and slow process of writing new Anki flashcards by manually coping information from Pleco.

+Using this tool, the information stored in the Pleco Bookmarks, such as the Chinese characters, pinyin, definition, and example sentences, is now being automatically imported and sorted into corresponding fields in Anki while adding some formatting as well.
+Additionally, this Add-On can add example sentences from [Spoonfed Chinese](https://promagma.gumroad.com/l/IEmpwF) to the Anki cards, which is a great way to learn and practice chinese pronounciation from context.

 # Progress